 Day 1 - Sunday 3 November 2019 - arrive Kathmandu 1350m

 2 - drive Phaplu 2475m, drive/trek Chiwang 2490m

-We take a private bus or jeep with our crew to Phaplu, a 8-9 hour drive, then drive or trek a short distance to get beyond the road head to a set of peaceful lodges.
+We drive 8-10 hours with our crew to Phaplu, then drive or trek a short distance to get beyond the road head to a set of peaceful lodges.

 3 - drive/trek Taksindu, trek Nunthala 2250m